-More generally, we have been studying the topology of graphs representing biological influence models, and investigating the development of a corresponding "control theory" for these graphs.
-The traditional control scheme has been to input a signal into a plant, where the signal is derived from either an open-loop or a closed-loop.
-This control strategy requires that the plant be able to accept inputs or can be modified to do so.
+The traditional control scheme has been to input a signal into a plant, using either an open-loop or a closed-loop controller.
+Such a control strategy is possible if the plant is able to accept inputs or can be modified to do so.
 However, this situation is not always true in biological genetic networks; in these systems, there is often no input or obvious modification to allow inputs.
-We believe that they require a new paradigm for control.
-Biotechnology techniques are such that it is easier to make topological changes to a genetic network than it is to either change the states of the pathway or add more elements to the pathway.
-Thus, for such genetic networks it is important to develop a theory of control based on making large scale changes (e.g. genetic mutations) to the topology of the network; we provide steps towards such a theory.
-We highlight some useful results from monotone and hybrid systems theory, and show how these results can be used for such a topological control scheme.
-We consider the cancer-related p53 pathway as an example; we analyze this system using control theory and devise a controller.
+Instead of inputs, genetic networks are more easily influenced through large-scale modifications.
+Genetic networks are different from traditional engineering systems and require a new paradigm for control.
+It is often easier to change the topology of a genetic network than it is to either change the states or elements of the network.
+For instance, a state could be the concentration of a protein within a cell, something which is difficult to affect to within any order of precision.
+Additionally, it is sometimes difficult or not feasible to modify or insert pathways by adding elements.
+Thus, for genetic networks it is important to develop a theory of control based on making largescale changes (e.g. genetic changes or pharmaceutical drugs) to the topology of the genetic network.
+Fundamentally, medical treatments seek to change how a cell operates and go beyond modifying the cellular environment.